Dianawanjiru/Agriplus-Website/README.md

 ## GETTING STARTED
 Fast and reliable internet connection
-A computer devise, iphone, android phone to get you started
+A computer devise, iphone, android phone to get you started.